morganjroberts/open-UST/docs/index.md

 This documentation, and the hardware github repository, are both being actively updated.

+Additional documentation and hardware files are being added so that open-UST can be used 'out-of-the-box'.

 Read more about UST and the motivation for this work [here](background.md).

 Progress tracker: